Soccer-A-League's midnight dash for the border foiled by fog

-SYDNEY, July 7 (Reuters) - Football Federation Australia (FFA) will be forced to request exemptions to allow Melbourne's three A-League clubs into New South Wales for the rest of the season after failing to get them out of Victoria before the state border closed.
+SYDNEY, July 7 (Reuters) - Football Federation Australia (FFA) will be forced to request exemptions to allow Melbourne's three A-League clubs into New South Wales for the rest of the season after failing to get them out of Victoria on Monday.

-After a spike in COVID-19 cases in Melbourne, the border between Victoria and New South Wales was closed for an indefinite period from Tuesday, the first time it has been shut since the Spanish flu pandemic in 1919.
+After a spike in COVID-19 cases in Melbourne, the border between Victoria and New South Wales will be closed for an indefinite period from midnight on Tuesday.
+For Melbourne residents the closure came 24 hours earlier.

-In a desperate attempt to get out of the southern state before the deadline of midnight on Monday, the Melbourne Victory, Melbourne City and Western United teams were loaded on to an evening flight heading north to Canberra.
+In a desperate attempt to get out of the southern state before the closure, the Melbourne Victory, Melbourne City and Western United teams were loaded on to a charter flight heading north to Canberra on Monday evening.

 The plan was scuppered, however, when fog forced the closure of the airport in the Australian capital and the plane remained stranded on the tarmac in Melbourne.